Taft is a “PHONE FREE SCHOOL”

 As students Dismiss from School, they will:

-1. Students will exit either the north or south doors and open their pouch,
+- Students will exit either the north or south doors and open their pouch, or get phone from locker.

-2. Remove their phone and put their pouch in their backpack.
+- Remove their phone and put their pouch in their backpack (if using the pouch).

-3. Students must bring their pouch to school with them each day.
+- Students must bring their pouch to school with them each day or store their phone in their locker.

-If a student is Arriving Late or Leaving Early will pouch/unpouch their phones in the Main Office when they sign-in/sign-out.
+If a student is Arriving Late or Leaving Early will verify their phone is “Off and Away” in the Main Office when they sign-in/sign-out.
 If a student is signing out of school then the office will need to be notified by a parent or guardian for safety and attendance purposes.

 Forgot Your Pouch